Developing and Managing Volunteer Programs

 Volunteer Job/Task Descriptions

-and to show to any potential candidates.
-Therefore, each volunteer
+develop the advertisements and to show to any potential candidates.
+Therefore,

-and responsibilities, and any specific tasks to perform.
-Job descriptions
+and any specific tasks to perform.
+Job descriptions might include additional

 Also consider the topic for employees: Specifying